As approved at an AGM on 25th March 2018 and cricket AGM 23rd January 2022 and updated at the club AGM 26th March 2023

 - Age group administrators to support under 9, under 11, under 13, under 15 & under 17 age groups (as deemed appropriate by the Cricket Committee).

-- The Cricket Colts Committee shall (as soon as is reasonably practicable) report any Child Welfare Issue to the Cricket Committee and Club Child Welfare Officer.
+- The Cricket Juniors Committee shall (as soon as is reasonably practicable) report any Child Safeguarding Issue to the Cricket Committee and Club Safeguarding Officer.

 - Voting and nomination procedure